SERIAL

 (1 row)

-Add a SERIAL column to an existing table:
+Add a SERIAL primary key to an existing table:

-ALTER TABLE baskets ADD COLUMN id SERIAL PRIMARY KEY;
+ALTER TABLE categories ADD COLUMN category_id SERIAL PRIMARY KEY;

-• For new tables, prefer the SQL-standard GENERATED ALWAYS AS IDENTITY syntax over SERIAL — it offers better control and is safer against accidental overwrites.
+• For new tables, use GENERATED ALWAYS AS IDENTITY instead of SERIAL — it is the SQL standard and safer against accidental manual inserts.

 Continue in Managing Tables: Sequences.